 Electronic Course Evaluations

-In addition to using the standard paper course evaluations, the University utilizes a web-based student end-of-course evaluation system, which is hosted by an off-site vendor known as EvaluationKIT.
-EvaluationKIT uses a secure server that ensures the anonymity and security of all data.
+The University utilizes a web-based student end-of-course evaluation system, which is hosted by an off-site vendor known as EvaluationKIT.
+EvaluationKIT uses a secure server that ensures the security of all data.
 The electronic course evaluation system is easy, convenient, secure, and confidential.
 EvaluationKIT is integrated into the University's BlackBoard course management system, which provides easy access for both instructors and students.

 Why has the University chosen to move toward electronic evaluations ?